 Figure 3b: Overdamped Step Response

 If you increase P to the point where you have stable critically damped motion but the motor is too noisy during motion or at rest, you may want to back off on P and D to quiet things down.
 A bit later, we will talk about approaches for ‘having your cake and eating it’ when it comes to giving the motor the most servo ‘oomph’ while still keeping the motor quiet.

 Conspicuously absent from this discussion is Ki, the integral gain.
 This term is calculated from the sum of the present and all previous servo errors.

 How should we set this ‘historical’ term of the PID output?
-To begin with we want to keep the integral term as small as possible.
-This is because historical windup is a direct contributor to servo instability - or as expressed in servo analysis terms, to a loss of phase margin.
+To begin with, in general we want to keep the integral term as small as possible.
+This is because historical windup is a direct contributor to servo instability – or as expressed in servo analysis terms, to a loss of phase margin.

-On the other hand, use of the integral term can eliminate the last little error in the system, often bringing the servo error to +/- 1 count or even zero counts for the final motor position.
-So some amount of Ki can do a lot of good for our machine’s accuracy.
+On the other hand, use of the integral term can eliminate the last bit of error in the system, often bringing the servo error to +/- 1 count or even zero counts for the final motor position.
+So some amount of Ki can do a lot of good for our system’s accuracy.